aut-icpc/imex/README.md

 | 5     | Institution name | University of Virginia | string |
 | 6     | Institution short name | U Virginia | string |
 | 7     | Country Code | USA | string [ISO 3166-1 alpha-3](http://www.nationsonline.org/oneworld/country_code_list.htm) |

-Account Types are: team, judge, admin, analyst.

-For accounts of type team username is on the form "team-nnn" where "nnn" is the zero padded team number as given in teams.tsv.